Who’s responsible?

 Facts and figures

-- Ontario municipal and regional governments operate less than 2% of regulated spaces.
-(2016)
+• Ontario municipal and regional governments operate about 2% of regulated spaces.
+(2021)

 Paying for child care